 What is Infrared?

 Infrared is an invisible wavelength of light that safely penetrates your body on a cellular level and raises core body temperature.
-Our sauna is Full Spectrum and each of the wavelengths (Far, Middle, Near) targets different parts of the body to produce specific health benefits.
+Our sauna is Full Spectrum and each of the wavelengths (Far, Middle, Near) targets different parts of the body to produce specific health benefits, including detox and inflammation prevention.

 What are the benefits of Far, Mid and Near wavelengths?

 Far wavelength: the longest wavelength, reaches deepest into the body, where toxins are stored.
-The toxins are broken down with the Infrared heat and released through sweat, which is your body’s natural way to release toxins.
+The toxins are broken down with the Infrared heat and released through sweat, which is your body’s natural way to detox.

 Near wavelength: the shortest wavelength, stimulates the skin for renewal, collagen boosts and wound healing.
 It’s also great for cellular health.